 Trial run at Sandringham Camping and Caravan Club Site

-We rather bravely decided to take our new family tent for its’ first trip of 2018 to Sandringham Club Site in April.
-That is definitely the earliest we have ever camped in the year so we couldn’t decide if we were being brave, or downright daft but camp we did and it was a success (albeit a slightly chilly one).
+We rather bravely decided to take our new family tent for its first trip of 2018 to Sandringham Club Site in April.
+That is definitely the earliest we have ever camped in the year, so we couldn’t decide if we were being brave or downright daft, but camp we did, and it was a success (albeit a slightly chilly one).

-Usually, we would have a trial run at pitching a tent before heading off on a camping break but we felt brave so we just packed the car and went.
-I briefly watched a video on how to pitch the Coleman Valdes 6XL Fast Pitch and of course, I read the instructions which came with the tent.
-The instructions told us that we needed to peg the four corners of the tent so we did this and then connected the pump (which comes with the tent) to the first beam and began to inflate.
-Initially, when you start pumping it’s so easy to do that we were able to let the children have a go at pumping.
-This actually turned out to be a really good idea as it meant that by the time it got a little more labour intensive, Simon and I still had lots of energy to fully inflate the beam to the correct PSi which you can see on the top of the pump.
-The other good thing to note here is that the beam inflates with the upwards and downwards movement of the pump so none of the effort is wasted.
+The instructions told us that we needed to peg the four corners of the tent, so we did this and then connected the pump (which comes with the tent) to the first beam and began to inflate.
+Initially, when you start pumping, it’s so easy to do that we were able to let the children have a go at pumping.
+This turned out to be an excellent idea, as it meant that by the time it got a little more labour-intensive, Simon and I still had lots of energy to fully inflate the beam to the correct PSI, which you can see on the top of the pump.
+The other good thing to note here is that the beam inflates with the upward and downward movement of the pump, so none of the effort is wasted.

 What’s inside

-Tents can always be very deceiving from the outside, they are akin to Doctor Who’s Tardis, they can look smaller on the outside but much bigger on the inside so let me give you a tour of the inside of our Coleman Valdes 6XL starting with the porch.
-Obviously, the porch isn’t strictly ‘inside’ but it has a roof so it sort of is.
-The tent doesn’t actually come with a groundsheet for the porch area but we had one which was the right size so we decided to use it to help keep the dirt from entering the middle section of the family tent.
-Initially, I was a little unsure about this open porch, I would have preferred for it to be a sealed one which you can pull the doors back if you want it to be open BUT I have come to love it.
-Having this open room gives us somewhere to sit whilst still keeping some shade from the sun, wind or rain – we do camp in the UK after all.
-As a family of six, there is ample space on the porch for us all to sit in our chairs out here and still space for tables or cupboards too.
+Initially, I was a little unsure about this open porch; I would have preferred it to be sealed, but you can pull the doors back if you want it to be open.
+However, I have come to love it.
+Having this open room gives us somewhere to sit whilst still keeping some shade from the sun, wind, or rain—we camp in the UK, after all.
+As a family of six, there is ample space on the porch for us all to sit in our chairs out here and still space for tables or cupboards, too.

 Living Area